 For a quick bite and cup of coffee, Middleburg Common Grounds is a quaint local spot with enough charm, and caffeine, to last you through the day.
 They’re a local favorite that strives to use local ingredients whenever possible, with their menu ranging from breakfast sandwiches, to local beer and wine, to a specialty blend of coffee used only at Middleburg Common Grounds.

-Another restaurant popular with Middleburg locals is King Street Oyster Bar.
+Another restaurant popular with Middleburg, VA locals is King Street Oyster Bar.
 This local favorite offers 12 varieties of oysters hailed from all across the Virginia Oyster Trail.
 The oysters are served no more than 24 hours out of East Coast waters and no more than 48 hours out of West Coast orders to ensure freshness and quality.
 Considered one of the best oyster bars West of D.C, King Street Oysters is the premier place to get fresh seafood in the Middleburg area.
 Whether looking for a sit-down restaurant or a place to grab a quick bite, our Weekend Guide to Visiting Middleburg has options for every adventure.

 Where to Shop in Middleburg